-On the surface, CFD trading and spread betting may seem similar, but there are some quite significant differences.
+On the surface, CFD trading and spread betting may seem similar, but there are some quite significant differences that can have a huge impact on the performance of your profits.
 In this guide, we will explain in greater detail the differences between CFD trading vs spread betting and why the two products that seem quite similar are actually very different.
+It should help you decide which one to trade with so you can make more of your money.

 The key difference between spread betting vs CFDs is that spread betting is unique to the UK as trades are structured as bets and therefore free of capital gains tax.